-- U.S. citizens who seek to travel to the United States should consider commercial options as the U.S. government does not anticipate arranging repatriation flights in Turkey at this time.
-International commercial flight options currently exist in Turkey.
+- U.S. citizens who seek to travel to the United States should book commercial options as the U.S. government does not anticipate arranging repatriation flights in Turkey at this time.
+Limited international commercial flight options exist in Turkey.
 U.S. citizens who choose not to make commercial arrangements should be prepared to remain abroad for an indefinite period.

-- If you are traveling to by road to reach an airport in a different province, please contact the governor’s office to obtain permission to travel by land for your international departure.
-In addition, inform us by filling out this form with your name, date of birth, passport number, current location, mobile phone number and flight information (number, date, time).
-We will share your information with the Turkish authorities, but the decision to grant travel permissions lies at the district governorships.
+- While Turkish citizens can call “199” to seek an inter-city travel permit, U.S. citizens traveling by road to reach an airport in a different province must still contact the district governor’s office to obtain permission to travel by land for your international departure.
+You can inform us by filling out this form and we will prepare a document for you to present in support of your travel permit application.
+We also may share your information with the Turkish authorities, but the decision to grant travel permissions lies with the district governor.

 Entry and Exit Requirements:

-- The Ministry of Foreign Affairs announced that Turkey will not pursue overstay penalties against any foreign national unable to depart Turkey due to COVID-19.
+- According to the Ministry of Foreign Affairs, Turkey will not pursue overstay penalties against foreign nationals unable to depart due to COVID-19.
+You may need to show immigration officials evidence of your inability to depart, such as a canceled flight reservation.
 Residency permit information is available at https://en.goc.gov.tr/

-- Nationals of listed countries or passengers who have transited from or been to these following countries will not be permitted to enter Turkey: Algeria, Angola, Austria, Azerbaijan, Bangladesh, Belgium, Bulgaria, Cameroon, Canada, Chad, Colombia, Cote d’Ivoire, Czech Republic, Cyprus, Denmark, Djibouti, Dominican Republic, Ecuador, Egypt, Equatorial Guinea, Finland, France, Georgia, Germany, Greece, Guatemala, Hungary, India, Iran, Iraq, Ireland, Italy, Jordan, Kazakhstan, Kenya, Kosovo, Kuwait, Latvia, Lebanon, Mainland China, Mauritania, Moldova, Mongolia, Montenegro, Morocco, Nepal, Netherlands, Niger, North Macedonia, Norway, Oman, Panama, Peru, Philippines, Poland, Portugal, Saudi Arabia, Slovenia, South Korea, Spain, Sri Lanka, Sudan, Sweden, Switzerland, Taiwan, Tunisia, Ukraine, United Arab Emirates, United Kingdom, and Uzbekistan.
-Turkish citizens/residents who were in the above mentioned countries in the past 14 days will be allowed to enter Turkey, but are subject to a 14-day quarantine requirement.
+- Nationals of listed countries or passengers who have transited from or been in the following countries in the past 14 days are not permitted to enter Turkey: Algeria, Angola, Austria, Azerbaijan, Bangladesh, Belgium, Bulgaria, Cameroon, Canada, Chad, Colombia, Cote d’Ivoire, Czech Republic, Cyprus, Denmark, Djibouti, Dominican Republic, Ecuador, Egypt, Equatorial Guinea, Finland, France, Georgia, Germany, Greece, Guatemala, Hungary, India, Iran, Iraq, Ireland, Italy, Jordan, Kazakhstan, Kenya, Kosovo, Kuwait, Latvia, Lebanon, Mainland China, Mauritania, Moldova, Mongolia, Montenegro, Morocco, Nepal, Netherlands, Niger, North Macedonia, Norway, Oman, Panama, Peru, Philippines, Poland, Portugal, Saudi Arabia, Slovenia, South Korea, Spain, Sri Lanka, Sudan, Sweden, Switzerland, Taiwan, Tunisia, Ukraine, United Arab Emirates, United Kingdom, and Uzbekistan.
+Turkish citizens/residents who were in these countries in the past 14 days are allowed to enter Turkey but are subject to a 14-day quarantine requirement.

 - Turkish Ministry of Health officials screen travelers at airports and maritime ports, as well as some land crossings, using thermal cameras.